#file-encryption #encryption-decryption #target-directory #aes-256 #filename #directory-structure #command-line

 If you find any security vulnerabilities in code, please submit an issue privately.

-2. This program refuses to encrypt those kind of files which are not utf-8 compatible, for example binary files/executables.
+2. It is recommended to not encrypt utf-8 incompatible files, for example binary files/executables.
 It will either create or skip such files, but ensure you don't try to encrypt anything as such in the first place.
 If done so, the later you decrypt them, the binaries may or may not work.

 3. If you have encrypted files with --mode=gcm, and you tried to decrypt with --mode=ecb, then the program will generate your decrypted target files, but those WILL get corrupted filled with gibberish.